lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session02_see.md

 ## Learning Objectives

-1. Describe the decisions your team made in producing your team data table.
+**1. Describe the decisions your team made in producing your team data table.**

-2. Test out whether your expectations about team historical trends are displayed in the "viz" tabs.
+**2. Test out whether your expectations about team historical trends are displayed in the "viz" tabs.**

-3. Apply your clinical expertise to identify new information about a team patient in the "data" tabs.
+**3. Apply your clinical expertise to identify new information about a team patient in the "data" tabs.**

 # In-session Exercise (30 minutes)